chrisparnin/docsight/README.md

 `docsight` uses a whitelist approach for filtering visits to developer sites.
 Adding own custom filtering is in development.
 To filter google searches, only searches within the past 30 seconds of a developer site are included.

+Currently, `docsight` supports custom exclusion of urls/titles.
+For example, to exclude visits to user pages on stackoverflow, you could write the following:

+    User .*? \- Stack Overflow
+    User .*? \- Meta Stack Overflow

+These are based on [javascript regex](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions).
+Seperate each filter by a newline.